If an epic, once-in-a-lifetime, and entirely unforgettable Martian experience is what you’re after, look no further than Wadi Rum in Jordan.

 Stay at Wadi Rum Luxury Night Camp for JOD225 or USD$317 or CAD$400 per night for the Full Of Stars Tent bubble dome; Bedouin Tent rates start at JD150 or USD$215 or CAD$265 per night.

-Where to stay in Wadi Rum if you’re tight on budget
+Where to stay in Wadi Rum if you’re on a Budget

 Camping in Wadi Rum is fairly easy to do and if you are okay with sleeping under the stars, quite literally, then I have a few options for you.
 These options are much less fancy nor as luxurious as the previous two but perfect for those on a budget or those who want to have a more authentic experience.